+855 (0) 86 665 567

 Do’s

-Ask for permission before you taking photographs of any Cambodian people.
+Ask for permission before you take photographs of any Cambodian people.

 It is respectful to remove your shoes when entering somebody’s home.